scottenriquez/scottie-is-xxx/scottie-is-xxx/content/blog/writing/an-api-with-dotnet-lambda/index.md

 {
     internal LambdaApiSolutionStack(Construct scope, string id, IStackProps props = null) : base(scope, id, props)
     {
-        DockerImageCode dockerImageCode = DockerImageCode.FromImageAsset("src/LambdaApiSolution.DockerFunction/src/LambdaApiSolution.DockerFunction");
+        // this path is relative to the directory where CDK commands are run DockerImageCode dockerImageCode = DockerImageCode.FromImageAsset("src/LambdaApiSolution.DockerFunction/src/LambdaApiSolution.DockerFunction");
         DockerImageFunction dockerImageFunction = new DockerImageFunction(this, "LambdaFunction", new DockerImageFunctionProps()
         {